 The answer didn’t really matter.
 It was the question that intrigued me.
 Shanghai was striking me as a complex and complicated city, and it made perfect sense that boats looking like they had just left an amusement park would be passing by a waterfront of cutting-edge-designed skyscrapers.
 If the Shanghai World Financial Center can top its building with a bottle opener, then a tourist boat can transform itself into a pirate ship.

 After our whirlwind overnight trip to Xi’an, I was looking forward to exploring a bit of Shanghai beyond the waterfront.
 And after two days of an intensely hazy view, I was thrilled that the smog had decided to clear.
-My husband and I were off the ship early, heading by taxi to Old Town.
+Herb and I were off the ship early, heading by taxi to Old Town.
 Crystal had given us cards with the port information written in Chinese and had recommended taking taxis that were painted in specific colors to insure a fair charge.
 What they didn’t mention was how many shades of colored taxis there were.
 Light blue…dark blue…was that one aqua?
-We also carried cards in Chinese that listed major sites and key areas in the city.
+We also carried cards written in Chinese that listed major sites and key areas in the city.

 We began our morning at the Yuyuan Garden, a more than 450-year-old oasis that seemed like it was out of the pages of a long-ago China.
 Yuyuan is as much about the setting as it is about the gardens themselves.
 Intricate stone walkways, lovely ponds and red-colored buildings decorated with rooftop sculptures are scattered throughout.
 It was surprisingly serene despite the Saturday morning crowds and commercialism that surrounded it.